— Fontana Dam · United States

 didnt eat there

-What could be improved: no cell phone service and the rooms were not together
+no cell phone service and the rooms were not together

 Views , and easy access .

-What could be improved: To for to grocery store and shopping ,fast food .
+To for to grocery store and shopping ,fast food .

 Lake, restaurants, pool, and grounds

-What could be improved: Room was old, broke table by bed, TV did not work, WiFi was also down, outside room area very old, boards needed replaced.
+Room was old, broke table by bed, TV did not work, WiFi was also down, outside room area very old, boards needed replaced.
 Bed wasn't very soft.

-Fontana Village Resort & Marina Rooms
+At Fontana Village Resort & Marina

 - Fitness center